I am an economist working on questions related to housing markets, urban economics and economic geography.

 coauthored with Essi Eerola, Teemu Lyytikäinen, Tuukka Saarimaa

-Housing Search And Liquidity in Spatial Equilibrium Draft available upon request
+Housing Search And Liquidity in Spatial Equilibrium Working paper

 coauthored with Thierry Magnac